NordicSemiconductor/nRF-Sniffer-for-802.15.4/README.md

 1. Run Wireshark.
 2. Click the gear icon next to the 'nRF 802.15.4 sniffer'.
 3. Select the 802.15.4 channel.
-4. Select the serial port associated with the board that you flashed the firmware on.
+4. Select the format for out-of-band meta-data.
 5. Click 'Start'.

 ## Wireshark configuration for Thread